asminpaudel141/java-100program/README.md

 # 83.Write a Java program to implement polymorphism.
 # 84.Write a Java program to implement polymorphism.
 # 85.Write a Java program to implement polymorphism.
+# 86.Write a Java program to implement polymorphism.